Three businesses inside the Peninsula Center Mall were burglarized overnight in Soldotna.

 By using video surveillance, police were able to follow the path the suspects took to break into the businesses.
 The suspects first broke into the purse store through the front door window to get to the cash register, he said.

 Laone Benton, who has owned the purse store for more than five years, said she does not keep money in the store at night because the mall has been burglarized before.
 While no merchandize was stolen, she was shocked to see the condition of her shop when she arrived to work.

 “There was broken glass on the floor and everything was shoved around to get to the register,” she said.
 “I sure hope (police) have a good idea who did this and they don’t get away with it.”

 Brennan said the suspects then pried into the door of the restaurant and took a small amount of cash from the register.

 The back door to the salon was kicked open, but no items were stolen, he said.

 The suspects were inside the mall roughly 15 minutes and it wasn’t until the morning when a mall janitor called police about the intrusion, he said.

-The estimated damage is valued at less than $4,000, with most of the damage done to the broken window at the purse store, he said.
+The damage is estimated at less than $4,000, with most of the damage done to the broken window at the purse store, he said.

 “It is less about the money and more about the property damage,” Brennan said.

-Soldotna police are following leads to discover who was involved.
+Soldotna police are following leads in the investigation.
 Anyone with information is asked to contact Officer Brennan with the Soldotna Police Department at 262-4455.